supriyo010/fashino2.0/README.md

-# UrbanStyle-tshirt-AI
-Experience fashion like never before with UrbanStyle T-Shirt AI.
-Our cutting-edge design tool, powered by React, Three.js, and OpenAI, makes t-shirt creation a breeze.

-UrbanStyle T-Shirt AI is a powerful tool that allows you to create custom T-shirt designs with the help of artificial intelligence.
+Fashino T-Shirt AI is a powerful tool that allows you to create custom T-shirt designs with the help of artificial intelligence.
 This repository contains both the client and server components of the UrbanStyle T-Shirt AI application.

 ## Features